windsurfer99/ST_StreamLabs-Water-Flow/README.md

 #### Enter StreamLabs location name assigned to Streamlabs flow meter
 When the StreamLabs device is installed, a name is given to the location.
 This location name needs to be entered here so that it can be found.
 It is not case sensitive.
 #### IDE Logging Level.
 This is an optional value to control the level of logging in the IDE.
-Normally this can be
+Normally this can be unset unless debugging is desired.

 ### Prerequisites